enschilling/oci-pulumi-self-service/livelabs/ocw24-livelabs/01-prepare-tenancy/prepare.md

 ## Introduction

-In this workshop you'll build out a working environment that you can use to deploy and manage the Pulumi and Backstage envrironment.
+In this workshop you'll build out a working environment that you can use to deploy and manage the Pulumi and Backstage components.
 You'll need to be logged in your OCI tenancy (Free Trial recommended).
 You'll also need an SSH client so you can connect to an OCI Compute Instance.

 Estimated time: 20 minutes